YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.dataset.png)

 The figure shows the missing values of 'location' and 'keywords' features.

+![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.missing.png)

+(put images by ishaan and abhitteja)

-The 'location' feature does not have format and it is not generated automatically.
-That's why it has dirty values, such as 'have car; will travel', 'peekskill. new york, 10566', or 'milky way'.
+**Observation:** The 'location' feature does not have format and it is not generated automatically.
+The feature has invalid data such as 'have car; will travel', 'peekskill. new york, 10566', or 'milky way'.
 We do not use 'location' as a feature.

-![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.missing.png)

 The figure 4 shows the percentage of feature 'target's distribution.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.labelpie.png)

+**Observation:** we cannot say that we have perfectly balanced dataset, but slightly it is balanced data set.
 ## Data Cleaning

 We should modify data to filter meaningless data.
 For cleaning text, we changed all words to lowercase, removed URL, HTML tags, Emojis, punctuation and ASCII codes.